mosman7/Jenkins-CICD/Steps.md

 ## Step 3
 #### Now make changes to the app homepage
-- in vscode go to `index.ejs` and make changes
+1. in vscode go to `index.ejs` and make changes
-- save and push to github
+2. save and push to github
-- rebuild project in jenkins
+3. rebuild project in jenkins
-- go to ec2 public IP
+4. go to ec2 public IP
-- changes should be synced
+5. changes should be synced

+# Job 4